Almamu/Almamu/README.md

 ### Contact me
 **Telegram**: [@Almamu](https://t.me/Almamu)
 **LinkedIn**: [Alexis Maiquez](https://www.linkedin.com/in/almamu/)

+### Disclaimer
+The opinions expressed are solely my own and do not express the views or opinions of my employer

 <!--
 **Almamu/Almamu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.